-Content Standards Solve mathematical problems and problems in real-world context involving the four operations with rational numbers.
-Computations with rational numbers extend the rules for manipulating fractions to complex fractions where $a/b \div c/d$ when $a$ , $b$ , $c$ , and $d$ are all integers and $b$ , $c$ , and $d \neq 0$ .
-Explanations Apply and extend previous understanding of operations with fractions to add, subtract, multiply, and divide rational numbers except division by zero.
+Content Standards operations with rational nu ns and problems in real-world context involving the four mbers.
+Computations with rational numbers extend the ions to complex fractions where $a/b \div c/d$ when a , b , c , c , and $d \neq 0$.
+Explanations s understanding of operations with fractions to add, le rational numbers except division by zero.
 Content Limits Rational numbers Complex fractions can be used, but should contain fractions with single-digit numerators and denominators Context Context is allowed.
-Sample Tas sk Demands Common Item Formats Students will be required to solve simple problems involving rational numbers given a scenario.
-Equation Response Table Response Students will be required to solve complex problems involving rational numbers given a scenario.
+Sample Ta sk Demands Common Item Formats Students will be required to solve simple problems involving rational numbers given a scenario.
+Students will be required to solve complex problems Equation ResponseTable Response involving rational numbers given a scenario.

 Minimally Proficient Partially Proficient Identify the solution of mathematical problems four operations with rational numbers.
 Identify the solution of mathematical problems and problems in real-world context involving the four operations with rational numbers.
-Computations with rational numbers extend the rules for manipulating fractions to complex fractions where $a/b \div c/d$ when $a$ , $b$ , $c$ , and $d$ are all integers and $b$ , $c$ , and $d \neq 0$ .
+Computations with rational numbers extend the rules for manipulating fractions to complex fractions where $a/b \div c/d$ when a , b , c , and d are all integers and b , c , and $d \neq 0$.
 Proficient Highly Proficient Solve mathematical problems and problems in real- world context involving the four operations with rational numbers.
-Computations with rational numbers extend the rules for manipulating fractions to complex fractions where $a/b \div c/d$ when $a, b, c$ , and $d$ are all integers and $b, c$ , and $d \neq 0$ .
+Computations with rational numbers extend the rules for manipulating fractions to complex fractions where $a/b \div c/d$ when a, b, c , and d are all integers and b, c , and $d \neq 0$.
 Solve mathematical problems and problems in real- world context involving the four operations with rational numbers and interpret the solution.
-Computations with rational numbers extend the rules for manipulating fractions to complex fractions where $a/b \div c/d$ when $a,b,c,and d$ are all integers and $b,c$ , and $d \neq 0$ .
+Computations with rational numbers extend the rules for manipulating fractions to complex fractions where $a/b \div c/d$ when $a,b,c,$ and d are all integers and b,c , and $d \neq 0$.